Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 - Ensure the pieces are smoothly connected (differentiable at knots)
 - Add a natural constraint where the function becomes linear beyond the boundary knots

-A mathematical explanation is now provided:
+A mathematical explanation is now provided for a natural spline with K internal knots:

 {% raw %}
 $$